 Other secured loans

 Beyond your home and car, debts on furniture, boats, RVs and expensive electronic gear are likely to be secured—that means the lender can repossess for nonpayment.
-While you are in the process of selling these items to get out from the heavy debt load, you must keep current on all payments.
+While you are in the process of selling these items to get out from under the heavy debt load, you must keep current on all payments.

 Nonessential expenses and debts are financial obligations that will have a lesser and/or significantly delayed effect if you withhold payment for a limited time.
-To delay paying on these is called “breathing room; it’s not a pass.
+To delay paying on these is called breathing room; it’s not a pass.
 It’s a short period of time while you figure out what to do.

-Credit cards, department stores, and gasoline cards
+Credit cards, store cards, gasoline cards

 Personal loans from friends and family

 You should feel a moral obligation to pay, but these creditors will likely be the most understanding of your situation.
 Don’t hide.
 Do the right thing and contact this person immediately to set up a face-to-face meeting.